 The 2016 US presidential election campaigns are underway, and they are very entertaining!
 I do not know to the full extent how this entire presidential election works.
-I doubt if many, if not majority, of the US citizens even understand how this works!
+I doubt if many of the US citizens even understand how this works!
 So, I spent a couple of hours on this topic and decided to write about it.
 If you find any inaccuracies, I will be glad to fix it!

 US presidential elections are important not just for the Americans but also for the rest of the world.
 We live in a world where a political change in one part of the world can have a big impact on some other parts of the world.
 When it comes to US, a dominant force in the world, any political change impacts nearly every part of the globe, and it is important that we, the rest of the world, know how the elections work!

 From my short reading it appears that, contrary to my beliefs, the people do not elect the president directly!
 Yes, they do not!
 There is a concept of pledged, unpledged/uncommitted, and super delegates (with some variation between the Democrat and the Republican party).
 Depending on the state, people either participate in a caucus or a primary to elect the delegates to represent them at their party’s convention.
 In a caucus, the delegates are chosen directly based on the their preference of a candidate.
 In a primary, people vote for their preferred candidate or delegate or both on the ballot.
 The way in which the state delegates are assigned to the candidates depends on whether it is a winner-take-all or a proportional method employed by the state and/or the party!
 All of these rules differ from one state to another!